Floer homotopy theory and degenerate Lagrangian intersections: Conley index theory

 \end{thm}

-For our purposes we will need a stronger version of this result proved by Pears.
-In particular, we wish to show this isomorphism of reduced singular homology comes from a relation of spectra.
-First, we quickly recall the notion of \emph{Spanier-Whitehead duality} (or \emph{S-duality}) in an arbitrary symmetric monoidal category.
-C.f. \cite{BG99} for details.
+For our purposes, we will require a stronger version of the previous theorem, originally proved by Pears.
+In particular, we wish to show the isomorphism in the previous theorem is induced from a relation of spectra.
+First, we quickly recall the notion of \emph{Spanier-Whitehead duality} (or \emph{S-duality}) in an arbitrary symmetric monoidal category, cf. \cite{BG99}.

 Let $(\calC,\otimes,\unit)$ be a symmetric monoidal category.
 An object $A\in\calC$ is called \emph{weakly dualizable} if there exists an object $\calD A\in\calC$ together with a natural bijection